 In 2016/17, we received an objection from a local elector in relation to the setting of the Authority's Council Tax.
-We have accepted this objection and are in the process of finalising our work.
-The additional fee will be discussed with the Section 151 Officer and will be subject to PSAA determination.
-We have also received questions and matters brought to our attention from electors during the course of our audit.
-We are in the process of finalising our responses and additional fees for this will be discussed with the Section 151 Officer and the PSAA, in line with regulations.
+We have accepted this objection and have issued our findings to the elector and the Authority.
+The additional fee of £4,700 was agreed with the Section 151 Officer and the PSAA.